 Drawing pumpkin faces – the pumpkin

-OK drawing a pumpkin faces is very easy, the first thing to do is to draw the pumpkin.
-Start with the shape of the pumpkin which is somewhat similar to a compressed balloon followed by the indispensable lines that we will use to position eyes, mouth and nose of the pumpkin.
+OK, drawing a pumpkin face is very easy, the first thing to do is to draw the pumpkin.
+Start with the shape of the pumpkin which is somewhat similar to a compressed balloon followed by the indispensable lines that we will use to position the eyes, mouth, and nose of the pumpkin.
 Let’s start with the eyes.

-The first pumpkin face I am going to draw will be a simple and classy face, triangular eyes, smiling mouth with square teeth and a triangular nose.
+The first pumpkin face I am going to draw will be a simple and classy face, with triangular eyes, a smiling mouth with square teeth, and a triangular nose.
 The secret to a perfect pumpkin face design is to keep it very loose and asymmetrical.

 Drawing pumpkin faces – let’s put a smile on!

-Eyes are two triangles, draw them as you please.
+Eyes are two triangles, draw them as you, please.
 Now it’s the turn of the mouth.
-Make it very large because we need to put teeth in it!
+Make it very large because we need to put some teeth in it!

 This face definitely needs a nose.
-And you guess right is going to be a triangular nose!
+And you guessed right is going to be a triangular nose!
 Everything however looks flat and plain now, let’s give it a bit of depth.

-Pumpkin faces are supposed to be carved in real pumpkins so to give to it that realistic feeling you should add the thickness of the pumpkin visible trough the eyes, nose and mouth.
+Pumpkin faces are supposed to be carved in real pumpkins so to give it that realistic feeling you should add the thickness of the pumpkin visible through the eyes, nose, and mouth.
 I have added it to the eye and a little bit to the nose and mouth.
 See how it looks now?
 Much more realistic and vivid, doesn’t it?

 Here is the simple pumpkin in all its glory.
 Let’s carve some nice expressions!

-By now you should have get the way to proceed.
+By now you should have gotten the way to proceed.
 Draw the eyes than the mouth; draw them with irregular shapes.
 Again the more irregular the better.
-Another popular way of drawing the pumpkin mouth is with saw-teeth.
+Another popular way of drawing the pumpkin’s mouth is with saw teeth.
 Try to draw the mouth and teeth in a single sweep.

 And again add a bit of depth to the face by thickening the profiles of the eyes and mouth.